Knights Templar: Rise

 With its clear mission and ample resources, the order grew rapidly.
-Templars were often the advance shock troops in key battles of the Crusades, as the heavily armoured knights on their warhorses would charge into the enemy lines ahead of the main army.
+Templars were often the advance shock troops in key battles of the Crusades, as the heavily armoured knights on their warhorses would charge into enemy lines ahead of the main army.
 One of their most famous victories was in 1177 during the Battle of Montgisard, where some 500 Templar knights helped several thousand infantry to defeat Saladin's army of more than 26,000 soldiers.
 (Note: The Latin estimates of Saladin's army are no doubt greatly exaggerated (26,000 in Tyre xxi.
 23; 12,000 Turks and 9,000 Arabs in Anon.Rhen. v.
 517).)

 A Templar Knight is truly a fearless knight, and secure on every side, for his soul is protected by the armour of faith, just as his body is protected by the armour of steel.
 He is thus doubly armed, and need fear neither demons nor men.